rjfarmer/mesaplot/README.md

 xaxis='model_number' #Column name from history|profile file
 y1='star_mass' #Column name from history|profile file
-y2=None #Column name from history|profile file, adds line to right hand axis show=True #I we should imeditaly show the plot or wait ax=None #A axis instance, useful for grid plotting, see later on xmin=None #min x value to show xmax=None #max x value to show
+y2=None #Column name from history|profile file, adds line to right hand axis show=True #Should we immediately show the plot or wait ax=None #A axis instance, useful for grid plotting, see later on xmin=None #min x value to show xmax=None #max x value to show